Our participants' health and safety is a top priority.

-American Councils prides itself on its comprehensive support of students throughout their program, from the application stage through pre-program preparation and the duration of their stay.
-While staff take great care preparing for all program contingencies, occasionally issues arise in the course of the program that are outside of our control.
-American Councils takes several steps to mitigate risk and respond when emergencies arise by:
+Comprehensive support, from the application stage through preparation and the duration of the program itself, is unequivocally important.
+While staff take great care preparing for all program contingencies, occasionally issues arise that are outside of our control.
+We take several steps to mitigate risk and respond when emergencies arise by:

-Maintaining a 24/7 emergency phone that is available to all program participants and family members
+- Maintaining a 24/7 emergency phone for all program participants and family members

-Closely monitoring State Department travel advisories and maintaining supplemental local organizational resources to assess safety risks
+- Closely monitoring State Department travel advisories and local resources to assess safety risks

 Safety is no less important for international participants in American Councils programs.
 We maintain a 24/7 emergency phone so that participants can be in touch with staff, regardless of day or time in case of a health or safety emergency.